 Hold that thought.

 This past Thursday I received an email from Miguel Huarcaya, who introduced himself by saying he was doing “professional and independent research on the development of international competitive surfing.”
 Huarcaya asked me to respond to a set of questions, most of them having to do with the 1964 and 1965 world surfing championships—and it was like I was back in Huanchaco, 2007, wiping ceviche from my chin and nodding while Felipe again politely explained how Thor Heyerdahl held the key to surf history’s origins.
-I Googled forth.
+I googled forth.
 Sure enough, Huarcaya is an admin for Peru Surf History in the World, a year-old Facebook page whose purpose is to “rectify the history of world surfing,” and to “demonstrate reliably that the First World Championship was not in 1964, in Australia, but in 1965, in Peru.”
 The Facebook page has two other admins, one of whom is Felipe Pomar.

-The world title argument here goes like this: because the International Surfing Federation (ISF)—formed by the indomitable Eduardo Arena, global amateur surfing’s first and most debonair executive director—did not exist until the final day of the 1964 World Championships, the first official world championships took place the following year, in Peru.
+Their world title argument goes like this: because the International Surfing Federation (ISF)—formed by the indomitable Eduardo Arena, global amateur surfing’s first and most debonair executive director—did not exist until the final day of the 1964 World Championships, the first official world championships took place the following year, in Peru.
 An event won by . . .
 Felipe Pomar.

 In other words, because there was no official worldwide surfing organization at the time, the 1964 event in Australia did not produce official world champions.
 This is already a thing; Pomar is sometimes now referred to as “the first ISF world champion.”
 Which is technically correct, but my immediate response upon reading Huarcaya’s email was to again reach for the penalty flag and throw it emphatically downfield.